vaghetti/vaghetti.github.io/content/posts/nichecasual.md

 In the early days of the web, content discovery was pretty hard.
 You had to discover cool things on the internet _outside_ the internet: Magazines, real people, tv shows, etc. It was awful.
 Eventually, things converged around three solutions for content discovery.
 I'll call them search, social and popularity ranking.

-When using search, you know what you're looking for, you type it in a text box, you get what you asked for.
+When using search, you know what you're looking for, you type it in a text box, you get it.
 It might sound trivial nowadays, but there were loads of companies competing in this space back in the 90s.
 Google was the first one to really crack it and it turned out quite well for them.
-Search takes intent, you have to know you want something so you can search for it.
+Search requires intent, you have to know you want something so you can search for it.

 Popularity ranking, as I'm calling it, is websites like Reddit, Hacker News or 9gag.
 People post new things, other people vote.
 Whoever got most votes gets more visibility.
 Usually there's a mechanism to ensure old things slowly go out.
 Popularity rankings content is consumed casually, you don't really know what to expect when you go there.
 You just go to the website to discover content.